North East India Tour & Travel Guide

 North East India is a least explored, most mysterious and arguably the most beautiful region of India.
-It shares its border with four neighbouring countries China, Myanmar, Bangladesh and Bhutan and it is the only gateway to Bhutan.
+It shares its border with four neighbouring countries China, Myanmar, Bangladesh and Bhutan and it is the only gateway to Bhutan from india side.

 North East also referred as the ‘Seven Sister States’ referring the states named Arunachal Pradesh, Assam, Manipur, Meghalaya, Mizoram, Nagaland and Tripura.
 India’s seven well known national parks are found here named as Kaziranga, Manas, Uran & Pobitora in Assam; Namdapha in Arunachal Pradesh; Sipajijola in Tripura, Keibul Lamjao in Manipur and the World famous one horn rhino is found here.